Wabinab/Xenoblade-Chronicles-3-The-Book/src/86_zeon.md

 Noah folded his arms, "I see where you're coming from, but we're fighting on our own terms.
 We'll be seeing this through."

-Eunie: "_We owe a debt, to Colony 9._ Maybe it wasn't for very long but, it gave us somewhere to belong."
+Eunie: "_We owe a debt, to Colony 9.
+Maybe it wasn't for very long but, it gave us somewhere to belong._"

 "But not any more..."

 Lanz: "**Just shut it, you!
-How hard is it** for you to accept someone just wants to do a good deed, eh? **Get a clue!**" Zeon looked at him for a while while thinking for his reply, but Lanz dashed off towards the Agnians before the others could react.
+How hard is it** for you to accept someone just wants to do a good deed, eh? **Get a clue!**" Zeon looked at him for a while while thinking how to reply him, but Lanz hadn't waited a moment, dashed off towards the Agnians before the others could react.

 Eunie: "Lanz!"